Akashkapoor0/Basic/README.md

 - **Ruby**
 - **HTML/CSS** (for web development)

+If you like my work, please give a ⭐️ to this repository!
+It helps a lot and motivates me to continue learning and contributing.
 Thanks for checking out my coding journey! 😊